bho9668/likebook-next/README.md

 # LikeBook

-The goal of this project is to make a copy of the main features of FaceBook.
+The goal of this project is to make a copy of the core features of FaceBook:
 - Users
 - Profiles
 - Posts